HEFA Feedstock Risk: When Cheap Lipids Disappear

 • Cross-link to parity note and DG-PFF standard included

-This analysis applies the DG-PFF Parity Fragility Framework.
+This analysis applies the Decision-Grade Parity–Fragility Framework (DG-PFF), developed by Insight Quantix.
+This note identifies both parity conditions and the fragility thresholds under which those conditions fail.
 This analysis extends DG-PFF beyond hydrogen systems, demonstrating applicability to SAF pathways under feedstock-driven cost uncertainty.

 Learn more -> Companion parity note ->